Companies that buy cars – the ultimate guide

 Companies that buy cars for scrap

 If any of the above questions ring true, then companies that buy cars for scrap may be your best solution.
+They offer a quick and easy way of getting your car scrapped.

-It may not be the most profitable, and you may be able to get more if you broke up your car and sold it as parts.
-But this can take time, and not everyone has the months to spare.
+It may not be the most profitable, and you may be able to get more if you sold your car as parts.
+However, this can take time and isn’t convenient for everyone.
+Companies who buy cars for scrap, like Motorway’s partner CarTakeBack, offer an easy solution.

 Car scrappage schemes

-Fears about high levels of air pollution, resulted in diesel prices falling dramatically several years ago approaching the electric switchover announced for 2035
+Fears about high levels of air pollution, resulted in diesel prices falling dramatically several years ago approaching the electric switchover announced for 2035.

 With the UK government taking steps to reduce NO2 pollution and improve air quality, many diesel drivers were unsure over what to do with their vehicles.
+Many diesel drivers discovered the value of their cars had been reduced significantly.

 For those worried about the declining value of their cars, these offer a possible solution.